antiboredom/infinite-video-fall-2023/02_basics/02-ffmpeg.md

 ## Specifying codecs

 Most audio and video is compressed in some way.
-The algorthms that deal with compressing, and decompressing audio & video are called *codecs*.
-By default ffmpeg will try to intelligently chose a codec for you, but you can also specify which codec you'd like to use.
+The algorithms that deal with compressing, and decompressing audio & video are called *codecs*.
+By default FFmpeg will try to intelligently chose a codec for you, but you can also specify which codec you'd like to use.

 To get a list of all available codecs (it'll be a long list):